Plymouth: Constituencies

 In the Parliament of the United Kingdom, Plymouth is represented by the three constituencies of Plymouth Moor View, Plymouth Sutton and Devonport and South West Devon.
 Prior to Brexit in 2020 it was represented within the European Parliament as South West England.

-In 1919, Nancy Astor was elected the first-ever female member of parliament to take office in the British Houses of Parliament for the constituency of Plymouth Sutton.
-She was elected to the seat vacated by her husband Waldorf Astor on his elevation to the peerage.
+In 1919, Nancy Astor was elected the first-ever female MP to take office in the British Houses of Parliament for the constituency of Plymouth Sutton.
+She was elected to the seat vacated by her husband Waldorf Astor, on his elevation to the peerage.
 Lady Astor was a vibrantly active campaigner for her resident constituents.

 In 1945, Plymouth-born Michael Foot was elected Labour MP for the constituency of Plymouth Devonport which had been heavily damaged in the Plymouth Blitz.
 He represented the seat until 1955.
-After serving as Secretary of State for Education and being responsible for the Health and Safety at Work etc. Act 1974, he went on to become the leader of the Labour Party (1980–1983).
+After serving as Secretary of State for Education and being responsible for the Health and Safety at Work etc. Act 1974, he went on to become the leader of the Labour Party between 1980 and 1983.